 Course Cancellation Policy

-Please note that all classes, including Marathons, are subject to minimum enrollment numbers.
-The School reserves the right to cancel any class for which there is insufficient enrollment and to withdraw or modify course offerings.
-If a course is canceled prior to the start of the course by the School for any reason, students may transfer to another course, receive a credit, or receive a full refund, in accordance with the School’s credit policy or refund schedule.
+Please note that all courses, including Marathons, are subject to minimum enrollment numbers.
+The School reserves the right to cancel any course for which there is insufficient enrollment and to withdraw or modify course offerings.
+If a course is canceled prior to the start of the course by the School, students may transfer to another available course, receive a credit, or receive a full refund, in accordance with the School’s credit policy or refund schedule.
 If a single class session is canceled by the School due to unforeseen emergencies (such as city/state guidance regarding closures due to inclement weather), the School will seek to offer a make-up class or equivalent gesture for enrolled students; make-up classes will not be offered if they extend past the end of the semester in which the class cancellation took place.

 Leave of Absence